hirosystems/stacks-subnets/docs/overview.md

 # Overview

-A subnet is a layer-2 scaling solution for the Stacks blockchain, offering low latency and high throughput at the expense of centralization to a federated set of miners, enabling developers to build fast and reliable user experiences on Stacks.
+A subnet is a layer-2 scaling solution for the Stacks blockchain, offering low latency and high throughput, enabling developers to build fast and reliable user experiences on Stacks.

 ## Background